 State judiciary lacks independence and objectivity under Nigeria’s governors.
 Salaries and allowances of judicial officers are either withheld or never paid for several months.
 The state coffers is the personal bank account of the governor and his wife to dispense with in accord with their whims and caprices.
 Are Imo, Ebonyi and Ekiti states not living testaments to this mockery of civil democratic rule in millennial Nigeria?

 Security in the hands of sitting Nigerian governors is riddled with abuse.
 Already the emergent local state militia has seen the escalation of reprisal violence from the so called government agents who double as political thugs of the governors, hounding political opponents and eliminating voices of dissent.
-Currently the Nigerian states of Ebonyi, Imo and Abia in the south east, Rivers state in the south central and the north central states of Kaduna and Kogi typify the abuse of office by political thugs and deluded touts paraded as executive state governors of the people.
+Currently in 2018 the Nigerian states of Ebonyi, Imo and Abia in the south east, Rivers state in the south central and the north central states of Kaduna and Kogi typify the abuse of office by political thugs and deluded touts paraded as executive state governors of the people.

 It is the position of some voices of dissent that these petty tyrants must not be allowed to turn to absolute overlords of the state structure they routinely desecrate by their abuse of office and living above the laws of the federation.
 A faulty constitutional provision called immunity from prosecution empowers these unconscionable humans to act with impunity on state treasury and citizenship rights and responsibility.
-The addition of state police onto their arsenal will be doing exactly more of the monstrosity that bedevils the country by its planless and short sighted constitution built upon blind, inane mimicry of the American deep state.
+The addition of state police onto their arsenal will be doing exactly more of the monstrosity that bedevils the country by its planless and short sighted constitution built upon an inane mimicry of the American deep state.

 It perplexes analysts of the polity why the federal government and national assembly are adamant against the reformation of Nigeria Police with the urgency deserving of civilised society.
 The constitution writers in their military mindset has it enshrined as Police Force – a coercive instrument only subservient to the Army, Navy and Air forces, all scions of the West African Frontier Force, which the colonial British, through Major Lugard of damnable memory, used to subjugate the large part of northern and southern Nigeria.
 Since then the venal reputation of the police and military of Nigeria as the most corrupt and insanely brutal edifice of the colonial heritage has been acknowledged the world over.